 So, look for a policy that charges just one excess fee of £50 to £100.

 Also, avoid policies that increase the excess amount as your pet gets older, unless you would prefer a higher excess fee in return for cheaper premiums.

 How to get a good deal?

 - Buying insurance when your pet is young and healthy.
-If you wait until they are older or have a health problem you may find it difficult to get the cover you need or have to pay more for it.
+If you wait until they are older or have a health problem you might find it difficult to get the cover you need or have to pay more for it.

-- On the other hand, as your pet ages, if you choose a policy that only pays vet bills for one year, other providers may not agree to cover pre-existing conditions.
+- On the other hand, as your pet ages, if you choose a policy that only pays vet bills for one year, other providers might not agree to cover pre-existing conditions.

 - You might consider a policy that pays out throughout your pet’s lifetime.
 Vet bills are the main reason people buy pet insurance and, while lifetime cover is not the cheapest option (and premiums can rise), it covers conditions that require treatment year after year.

 How to save money on pet insurance